-I (Rebecca J. Hogue) am a PhD Candidate (Education) at the University of Ottawa, in Ottawa Canada, specializing in learning technology and faculty development.
+I (Rebecca J. Hogue) am a PhD Candidate (Education) at the University of Ottawa, in Ottawa Canada.
 I have a professional background in instructional design and software quality assurance.
 I hold a Master of Arts Degree in Distributed Learning (Distance Education), and a Bachelor of Science Degree in Computer Science.
 My passion is for creating innovative education solutions.
 My PhD research involves looking at the educational affordances of illness blogs.
-I teach (online) instructional design for online courses at the University of Massachusetts-Boston, and Learning in Digital Contexts at Brock University.
+I teach (online) instructional design for online courses at the University of Massachusetts-Boston.

 In June 2014, I became a breast cancer warrior.
 This unexpected twist in my life helped me to highlight my desire to explore connected communities such as #rhizo14, and how education and our life experiences are enhanced through connections.
 I give back to the connected cancer community by facilitating a free online course at http://shouldiblog.org.
 In addition, I’m Co-Founder of Virtually Connect – a grass roots movement to help make academic conferences more accessible through informal online conversations.

 In my first career, I worked for Nortel Networks for 7-years in a variety of roles including: quality assurance, team lead, technology trial manager, and product manager (technical marketing).
 After Nortel, I transitioned my career to Instructional Design and Technical Writing.